andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/swift-how-to-setting-up-a-table-view.md

   - UITableView

 ---
-Think of this screencast as the &#8220;Hello World&#8221; of creating a view controller with a table view.
+Think of this screencast as the "Hello World&#8221; of creating a view controller with a table view.
 I cover organizing things in the Storyboard, Auto Layout constraints, and the implementation of the data source protocol methods for a table view.

 ### Screencast